huangyangme/Green-Care-Theme/README.md

 自助安装：

-1. Download the latest release, extract and rename the directory to "GreenCareTheme".
+1. Click the Preferences > Browse Packages… menu
-2. Move the directory inside your sublime `Packages` directory. **(Preferences > Browse packages...)**
+2. Move the directory "GreenCareTheme" inside this directory

 ## Usage